salmakhalill/Python-Sec-Sandbox/test.md

 }
 ```

-`severity` is null on creation — set by the AI classifier locally or manually by staff.
+`severity` is null on creation.
+It can later be set manually by staff or populated by the local AI classifier.

 ---